shubhamshrivastava11/shubhamshrivastava11/README.md

 - 👋 Hi, I’m @shubhamshrivastava11
 - "Highly skilled software professional with a proven track record of success and expertise across various domains of software development.
-Possessing a Master's in IT Management from Oakland University"
+Pursuing a Master's in IT Management from Oakland University"

 <!---
 shubhamshrivastava11/shubhamshrivastava11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.